Snowpark Container Services¶

 Working with services and job services: These topics provide details about the Snowpark Container Services components that you use in developing services and job services:

-Reference: Snowpark Container Services provides the following SQL commands and system functions:
+Reference: Snowpark Container Services provides the following SQL commands and functions:

-For SQL commands, see Snowpark Container Services commands and CREATE FUNCTION (Snowpark Container Services)
+SQL commands: Snowpark Container Services commands and CREATE FUNCTION (Snowpark Container Services)

-Billing: This topic explains costs associated with using Snowpark Container Services:
+Billing: This topic explains the costs associated with using Snowpark Container Services: